ammonvictor/County/README.md

 County
 ======

 County is a symbol font that makes is easy to create a map of the Republic of Kenya using only HTML and CSS.
 Each county can be styled independently with CSS for making simple visualizations.
-The County is inspired by Ben Markowitz symbol font Stately,[Stately Microsite](http://intridea.github.com/stately/)
+County is inspired by Ben Markowitz symbol font Stately, [Stately Microsite](http://intridea.github.com/stately/)

 ##Files
     counties.svg	- SVG map used to create the font assets\font		- Folder containing the web-font files assets\css		- Folder containing compiled CSS files county.html		- Basic Demo
     county.ttf		- TrueType font file

 ##What is County?